elastic/app-search-php/README.md

 Code for the endpoints is generated automatically using a custom version of [OpenAPI Generator](https://github.com/openapitools/openapi-generator).

-The easier way to regenerate endpoints is to use the docker laucher packaged in `vendor/bin`:
+To regenerate endpoints, use the docker laucher packaged in `vendor/bin`:

 ```bash
 ./vendor/bin/swiftype-codegen.sh